CMSgov/ab2d-website/api-documentation.md

 # {{ page.title }}

 The AB2D API uses [Fast Healthcare Interoperability (FHIR)](https://www.hl7.org/fhir/overview.html) resources to share enrollees’ Medicare Parts A and B claims data.
 Only active, stand-alone Prescription Drug Plan (PDP) sponsors are eligible to use AB2D.
-You will need a public, static IP address and a client software, like [curl](http://ab2d.cms.gov/setup-instructions), to access the API.
+You can use a variety of tools or client softwares, like [curl](http://ab2d.cms.gov/setup-instructions), to access the sandbox and production environments.

 ## Getting started